Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Proposed PHY Calibration for Realizing the Trained SF Channel

 \section{Proposed PHY Calibration for Realizing the Trained SF Channel}

-The training framework in Sec.~\ref{Sec:Train} produces the optimized SF channel.
-However, if the trained SF channel cannot be realized during online communication, a mismatch between the actual and trained SF channels can lead to performance degradation.
-To prevent such mismatch, the online communication scenario must be calibrated so that the SF channel observed during transmission aligns with the optimally trained one.
+The training framework in Sec.~\ref{Sec:Train} produces the optimized SF channel by imposing a mutual information constraint, which captures the effects of various communication constraints in an integrated manner during training.
+However, this abstraction does not directly guarantee that the trained SF channel can be realized under practical communication settings because it does not explicitly account for communication constraints such as total transmit power.
+To address this issue, the communication parameters must be calibrated so that the SF channel observed during transmission aligns with the optimally trained one while satisfying communication constraints.
 We refer to this process as \textit{PHY calibration}.
 In this section, we present PHY calibration strategies for two communication settings: (i) single-user analog SCs and (ii) multi-user digital SCs.